KallarDuskwood/TactAdder/README.md

 # TactAdder

+!!!
+THIS IS FOR LEGION USE ONLY !!!

 This programm is used to push files from your local system to a local cdn.
 It will generate fileid's for new files and overwrite existing ones.
 It wil **not** host these files for you.
 You will need to find a own Solution for this.
 This Code is mainly for own uses so support is an option but not a promise.
 ## Important